 - o Incentives: Use of incentives or positive rewards to change or elicit behavior is allowed; however, incentives may only be used based on strong evidence of their effectiveness for the purpose and in the target population identified by the applicant.
 CPRIT will not fund cash incentives.
-The maximum dollar value allowed for an incentive per person, per activity or session, is \$25. - Indirect/Shared Costs: It is CPRIT's policy not to allow recovery of indirect or shared costs. - Costs Not Related to Cancer Prevention and Control: CPRIT does not allow recovery of any costs for services not related to cancer (eg, health physicals, HIV testing). - Promotional Items: CPRIT does not reimburse expenses for promotional items such as t-shirts, mugs, etc.
+The maximum dollar value allowed for an incentive per person, per activity or session, is \$25. - Costs Not Related to Cancer Prevention and Control: CPRIT does not allow recovery of any costs for services not related to cancer (eg, health physicals, HIV testing). - Promotional Items: CPRIT does not reimburse expenses for promotional items such as t-shirts, mugs, etc. - Indirect Expenses: Texas law limits the amount of grant funds that may be spent on indirect/shared expenses to no more than 5% of the total award amount (5.263% of the direct costs).
+Guidance regarding indirect cost recovery can be found in CPRIT's Administrative Rules.

-4.3.8.
+4.3.9.
 Current and Pending Support and Sources of Funding

 Please use the template provided on the CARS (https://CPRITGrants.org).
 Describe the funding source and duration of all current and pending support for the proposed project, including a capitalization table that reflects private investors, if any.
-Please use the template provided on CARS (https://CPRITGrants.org).
 Information for the initial funded project need not be included.

-4.3.9.
+4.3.10.
 Biographical Sketches